Tokugawa clan

-The Tokugawa clan (徳川氏, Tokugawa-shi, Tokugawa-uji) is a Japanese dynasty that was formerly a powerful daimyō family.
+The Tokugawa clan (徳川氏, Tokugawa-shi, Tokugawa-uji) is a Japanese dynasty which produced the Tokugawa shoguns who ruled Japan from 1603 to 1868 during the Edo period.
+It was formerly a powerful daimyō family.
 They nominally descended from Emperor Seiwa (850–880) and were a branch of the Minamoto clan (Seiwa Genji) through the Matsudaira clan.
-The early history of this clan remains a mystery.
-Members of the clan ruled Japan as shōguns during the Edo Period from 1603 to 1867.
+The early history of the clan remains a mystery.
+Nominally, the Matsudaira clan is said to be descended from the Nitta clan, a branch of the Minamoto clan, but this is considered to be untrue or unlikely.

 History

 Minamoto no Yoshishige (1135–1202), grandson of Minamoto no Yoshiie (1041–1108), was the first to take the name of Nitta.
 He sided with his cousin Minamoto no Yoritomo against the Taira clan (1180) and accompanied him to Kamakura.
 Nitta Yoshisue, 4th son of Yoshishige, settled at Tokugawa (Kozuke province) and took the name of that place.
 Their provincial history book did not mention Minamoto clan or Nitta clan.

 The nominal originator of the Matsudaira clan was reportedly Matsudaira Chikauji, who was originally a poor Buddhist monk.
 He reportedly descended from Nitta Yoshisue in the 8th generation and witnessed the ruin of the Nitta in their war against the Ashikaga.
 He settled at Matsudaira (Mikawa province) and was adopted by his wife's family.
 Their provincial history book claimed that this original clan was Ariwara clan.
 Because this place is said to have been reclaimed by Ariwara Nobumori, one theory holds that Matsudaira clan was related to Ariwara no Narihira.

+The lineage as recorded in Tokugawa sources, including the Tokugawa Jikki (徳川実紀) and Kansei Chōshū Shokafu (寛政重修諸家譜), was presented as follows: